-When it comes to employee apps for internal communication, you may wonder if it’s best to just build it yourself.
+When it comes to apps for internal communication, you may wonder if it’s best to buy or build an employee app.
 This is a question that we have addressed with many clients.
 The challenge facing many organizations is that they possess in-house teams and talent that can build mobile apps.
-However, it boils down to the dilemma of not “Can we do it?” but “Should we do it?”
+But it really comes down to not “Can we do it?” but “Should we do it?”

 - Speed to market

 - Enhanced security

 - An established platform that’s been used by hundreds of organizations (i.e. you know it will work!)

 - Continued future development

 - Lower maintenance costs—especially relative to the ongoing maintenance, development, and support needed

 Of course, when you build your own app, you have the ability to customize it exactly to your specifications since it’s all done in-house.
 But in the long run, the benefits of building don’t outweigh the perks of buying.
 If you’re currently struggling to make the case to IT for the employee app you need, this guide on working with IT to evaluate and select tech vendors can help.

 Once Internal Comms and IT are on the same page with the buy or build debate, then you have the task of selecting the right employee app for your company’s needs.
 Companies with mostly office-based or computer workers may find great success with tools like Teams or Slack.
 But if your company has a lot of field-based, frontline workers, you’ll need a mobile solution catered more towards communication and not collaboration.